What is a background check for employment?

 Cross-reference different forms of identification to verify the candidate’s identity.
 This step is important as it validates the accuracy of personal data.

-5. Check the applicant’s criminal records
+5. Check the applicant’s prior record

 6. Confirm employment history and qualifications

-8. Ensure your compliance
+7. Ensure your compliance

-9. Maintain confidentiality
+8. Maintain confidentiality

-10. Communicate your findings clearly
+9. Communicate your findings clearly

 After completing all the steps, communicate the results with transparency and address any potential concerns.
 Candidates have the right to access the information collected about them.

 These steps can be lengthy and may be outsourced to a specialised provider like a sterling background check or reputable pre-employment screening service.
-This is a leading provider in the UK and ensures your background checks are compliant with UK laws.

 FAQ on background checks